openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_sections.rst

  delete content you may need later, you can move any unused content to a section in your course that you set to never release.

-To delete a section:
+To delete a section, follow these steps.

 #.
-Click the delete icon in the section that you want to delete.
+Select the **Delete** icon in the section that you want to delete.

   .. image:: ../../../shared/building_and_running_chapters/Images/section-delete.png
-   :alt: The section with Delete icon circled
+   :alt: The section with Delete icon circled.

-2. When you receive the confirmation prompt, click **Yes, delete this section**.
+2. When you receive the confirmation prompt, select **Yes, delete this section**.